githubuniverseworkshops/codeql/workshop-2022/README.md

 1. Like predicates, _classes_ in CodeQL can be used to encapsulate reusable portions of logic.
 Classes represent sets of values, and they can also include operations (known as _member predicates_) specific to that set of values.
 You have already seen some CodeQL classes (`MethodCall`, `Expr` etc.) and associated member predicates (`MethodCall.getMethodName()`, `MethodCall.getArgument(int i)`, etc.).

-    `MethodBase` is the class of all Ruby methods.
+    `Ast::MethodBase` is the class of all Ruby methods.
 Create a subclass named `GetHandlerMethod`.
 To begin with, your subclass will contain all the values from the superclass.

     <details>
     <summary>Hint</summary>